×

 Online Role-Plays

-Simulated conversations or interactions that help learners build real-world skills.
+Simulated conversations or interactions that help teams build real-world judgment and consistency.

 Example:

-Online role play exercises allow clerks and security staff to practise de escalating interactions with self represented litigants.
-A reactive avatar responds to boundary setting and clear explanations, and timestamped coaching helps learners refine their approach.
+Strengthen the live conversations that drive case flow, record accuracy, and public access.
+A reactive avatar responds to boundary setting and clear explanations, and timestamped coaching helps court staff refine their approach.

 Compliance Training